-On this day, the most decorated man of the war, American Lt.
+The most decorated man of the war, American Lt.
 Audie Murphy, is wounded in France.

-Born the son of Texas sharecroppers on June 20, 1924, Murphy served three years of active duty, beginning as a private, rising to the rank of staff sergeant, and finally winning a battlefield commission to 2nd lieutenant.
+Born the son of Texas sharecroppers on June 20, 1925, Murphy served three years of active duty, beginning as a private, rising to the rank of staff sergeant, and finally winning a battlefield commission to 2nd lieutenant.
 He was wounded three times, fought in nine major campaigns across Europe, and was credited with killing 241 Germans.
-He won 37 medals and decorations, including the Distinguished Service Cross, the Silver Star (with oak leaf cluster), the Legion of Merit, and the Croix de Guerre (with palm).
+He was awarded 37 medals and decorations, including the Distinguished Service Cross, the Silver Star (with oak leaf cluster), the Legion of Merit, and the Croix de Guerre (with palm).

-acted as cover for infantrymen during a last desperate German tank attack.
+The battle that earned Murphy the Medal of Honor, and which ended his active duty, occurred during the last stages of the Allied victory over the Germans in France.
+Murphy acted as cover for infantrymen during a last desperate German tank attack.
 Climbing atop an abandoned U.S. tank destroyer, he took control of its .50-caliber machine gun and killed 50 Germans, stopping the advance but suffering a leg wound in the process.

 Upon returning to the States, Murphy was invited to Hollywood by Jimmy Cagney, who saw the war hero’s picture on the cover of Life magazine.
-By 1950, Murphy won an acting contract with Universal Pictures.
+By 1950, Murphy was awarded an acting contract with Universal Pictures.
 In his most famous role, he played himself in the monumentally successful To Hell and Back.

 Murphy suffered severe depression from post traumatic stress syndrome, also called battle fatigue, and became addicted to sleeping pills as a result.
 This had long been a taboo subject for veterans.
 Murphy died in a plane crash while on a business trip in 1971.
 He was 46.